domagalahanna/bspk/docs/src/customers.md

     alt: 'Art gallery'
   title: Who is BSPK for
   slides:
-    - Verticals putting emotion-based relationships at the heart of their USP for long-term profit & CLVT
+    - Companies putting emotion-based relationships at the heart of their business
-    - Businesses looking to optimize their customer engagement strategy with a playful and human touch
+    - Businesses looking to grow sales by engaging customers at the right time with the right message
-    - Companies seeking to quickly adopt modern technology and be ahead of the game
+    - Forward-looking teams using technology to achieve greater customer satisfaction and improved business results
     - (r)e-tailers and service providers of all sizes across a wide range of industries
     - Brands competing with digital players for more direct connections with customers (online/offline)
     - E-com platforms wanting to differentiate their online experience with deeper human interactions